scheckmedia/ImageMosaicWall/README.md

 - [x] a better history algorithm (something like a kernel which checks the neighborhood in (x - n) and (y - n) direction to be unique)
 - [x] floating point precision bug - there is something wrong with some grid resolutions and the output image.
 It contains blank pixels at the and of the image.
 But otherwise if I use floating point numbers there are gaps between the mosaic images)
 - [x] TravisCI configuration for building this app for OS X, Linux ~~and maybe Windows~~?
-- [ ] Loading Indicator for "Load Base Image" & "Set Image Folder"
+- [x] loading indicator for "Load Base Image" & "Set Image Folder"
 - [ ] extract Thumbnails from Exif instead down sampling the whole image